ChilloutCharles/BrainFlowsIntoVRChat/README.md

 - `osc_oxygen_percent` (float[0.0-1.0])
 - `osc_respiration_bpm` (int[0-255])

-I've also added the alpha, beta, theta, delta, and gamma band power ratios between left, right sides of the head as well as overall.
+I've also added the alpha, beta, theta, delta, and gamma band power ratios between left, right sides of the head as well as avg.
 You can access them via this path:
 - `osc_band_power_(head_location)_(brainwave name)` (float [0-1]) (without the parenthesis)

 For debug, a boolean paramater is sent to monitor the connection status of the headband as well as a time difference parameter to show the difference between last sample time and current time in seconds.